A-Momin/noteshub/nts/notes_web_developement.md

                 - Were there bottlenecks or tasks that got stuck in a particular column?
                 - Did the team over-commit or under-commit?

-8. **Backlog**: A backlog is a list of issues or tasks that need to be completed.
-It is commonly used in Scrum projects to prioritize work for upcoming sprints.
-9. **Components**: Components are sub-sections of a project used to group issues.
+8. **Components**: Components are sub-sections of a project used to group issues.
 For example, in a software project, components could be Frontend, Backend, or API.
-10. **Labels**: Labels are tags that can be added to issues to categorize or identify them easily.
+9. **Labels**: Labels are tags that can be added to issues to categorize or identify them easily.
-11. **Custom Fields**: Jira allows administrators to create custom fields to capture additional information specific to their projects.
+10. **Custom Fields**: Jira allows administrators to create custom fields to capture additional information specific to their projects.

+### Story Points

+A Story Point in a Scrum board is a unit of measurement used to estimate the effort, complexity, and time required to complete a user story or task.
+It is a fundamental concept in Agile project management, enabling teams to quantify and prioritize work during backlog refinement or sprint planning.
+Story Points help teams assess work relatively, rather than in absolute terms like hours or days, allowing for better planning and improved focus on delivering value.

+-   1. **What Are Story Points?**: Story Points are a numerical representation of the **effort** required to complete a task or user story.
+They are not tied to time (hours or days); instead, they measure **relative size** compared to other tasks.
+They take into account:

+    -   `Complexity`: How difficult the task is.
+    -   `Effort`: How much work is required.
+    -   `Uncertainty`: How much is unknown or unclear about the task.

+-   2. **Why Use Story Points?**:

+    -   `Encourages Team Collaboration`: The team collectively estimates the effort during sprint planning.
+    -   `Accounts for Variability`: Considers more than just time, such as complexity and risks.
+    -   `Improves Predictability`: Helps forecast the team’s capacity (velocity) for future sprints.
+    -   `Avoids Overcommitment`: Focuses on what the team can realistically achieve in a sprint.

+-   3. **How Story Points Are Assigned**: Story Points are typically assigned during **backlog refinement** or **sprint planning** using methods like **Planning Poker** or team discussions.
+Common scales for Story Points include:

+    -   `Fibonacci Sequence (1, 2, 3, 5, 8, 13, etc.)`: Widely used because the gaps between numbers encourage discussions about differences in effort.
+    -   `T-shirt Sizes (XS, S, M, L, XL)`: Translated into numerical points later.
+    -   `Custom Scales`: Teams may create their own scales if needed.

+-   4. **What Each Point Represents**: Each team defines what Story Points mean for them, but here’s an example:

+    -   `1 Point`: A very simple task with minimal effort (e.g., a minor UI text change).
+    -   `2 Points`: A straightforward task with no complexity (e.g., adding a new button).
+    -   `3 Points`: A medium-sized task with some complexity (e.g., developing a simple API endpoint).
+    -   `5 Points`: A larger task with noticeable complexity or dependencies.
+    -   `8 Points or Higher`: A very complex task, often broken down into smaller stories.

+-   **Using Story Points on the Scrum Board**:

+    1. `Displayed on Cards`: Story Points are usually displayed on user story or task cards on the Scrum board, providing a quick view of the effort.
+    2. `Tracking Velocity`: The team’s **velocity** is the total number of Story Points completed during a sprint.
+For example, if the team completes 30 Story Points in one sprint, they know their approximate capacity for the next sprint.
+    3. `Sprint Burndown Chart`: Story Points contribute to the **burndown chart**, tracking the team's progress as tasks are completed during the sprint.
+    4. `Distribution of Work`: The Product Owner and Scrum Master ensure that the total Story Points planned for the sprint align with the team’s capacity.

 #### Relationship Between Story, Epic, and Issue